felipebnn/udp_puncher/README.md

 # UDP Puncher
 A python script that punches a UDP port and opens a Wireguard VPN on it to keep it open.
-For hosts behind a NAT this allows for TCP/UDP communication between two hosts without any portforwarding.
+For hosts behind a NAT this allows for TCP/UDP communication directly between two hosts without any portforwarding.
 It uses a STUN server that swaps hosts information around.
 This STUN server needs to be visible from the internet either with a public ip or port forwarding.

 There are example config files for the STUN server, host A and host B in their respective folders.